yomura/objspacecdn/readme.txt

 <strong>What does it do?</strong>

-DreamSpeed CDN connects your WordPress site to the DreamSpeed CDN, automatically pushing your media up to the CDN making it faster for your visitors.
+ObjSpace CDN connects your WordPress site to the ObjSpace CDN, automatically pushing your media up to the CDN making it faster for your visitors.

 <strong>Do you work for DreamHost?</strong>